How to Prevent Drug Addiction

 5-Step Addiction Prevention Guide

-Whether you’re sober, experimenting with drugs, or know someone showing the signs of substance abuse, there are measures you can take to prevent it.
-Again, these guidelines aren’t set and stone.
+Still, these guidelines aren’t set and stone.
 Addiction is a complicated condition with many moving parts at play.
-However, by taking these steps, you’re giving yourself or your loved one the best opportunity at avoiding addiction.
+However, by taking these steps, you give yourself (or your loved one) the best opportunity to avoid addiction.

 1.)
 Communication